The rising violence in Iraq is making investors nervous. Stock prices experienced a rare down week while oil, gold, and silver were the beneficiaries.

 Meanwhile, strife lingers in Ukraine as well.
 Russia appears set to cut off natural gas supplies unless the Ukrainian government can make payment for nearly $2 billion currently in arrears.
 And pro-Russian forces shot down an army plane killing 49 over the weekend.

 We often comment on just how little gold and silver we buy from our customers – they are simply not selling!
 (We agree with our customers -- now is NOT an opportune time to sell your position.)
 Therefore, mints, refiners, and wholesale partners furnish the vast majority of our inventory.

-Clearly our customers (more than 30,000 of them) are very committed to higher prices.
+Our customers (more than 30,000 of them) are very committed to higher prices.
 This data highlights a dramatic and ongoing contrast with the futures markets, where short selling has overwhelmed and frustrated the bulls for more than 3 years.
-Traders leveraged long on futures contracts have been beaten unmercifully, while those long physical bullion remain indomitable.
+Traders leveraged long on futures contracts have been beaten unmercifully, while those long physical bullions remain indomitable.

 Assuming other dealers are experiencing the same phenomenon of no retail customers selling, investors in physical precious metals may see another cycle of rising premiums.

 In recent months, mints and refiners – who were overwhelmed by the demand for silver coins, rounds, and bars during most of 2013 – have begun catching up.
 This month, the dysfunctional U.S. Mint finally stopped its pathetic rationing of silver American Eagles.